-A natural transhipment centre for Europe-Far East trade, and located along the coasts of the Levant, North Adriatic and Black Sea, Cyprus is easily accessed with minimum diversion from the main arterial routes.
+A natural transhipment centre for Europe-Far East trade, and conveniently located along the routes to the Levant, North Adriatic and Black Sea, Cyprus is easily accessed with minimum diversion from the main arterial routes.
 The country’s sophisticated infrastructure has already made a significant contribution to economic development and is the driving force behind its emergence as a regional hub for cost-effective cargo transport and processing.

 The importance of the East Mediterranean in world shipping continues to increase as a result of enhanced trade, regional port expansions and the discovery of significant hydrocarbons deposits in its waters.
 The widening and deepening of the Suez Canal – currently handling 7% of global maritime trade – could also significantly increase traffic in the region and bring more transhipment companies to Cyprus.

 Responding to increasing interest from major shipping lines to choose hub ports in the region, Cyprus has consistently raised the bar and adapted its port systems to better cater to the demands of international trade.
 The island’s two deep-sea ports of Limassol and Larnaca have been extended three times since their construction in the mid-1970s.

 Privatisation of Limassol Port

-Momentum from Hydrocarbons Exploration
+Hydrocarbons Exploration Race

 With Cyprus’ plans of developing into a regional energy hub, the country can capitalise on its geographical position and offer specialised services to its regional neighbours – such as storage, servicing supply vessels, repair and maintenance.
 As an established and secure international business centre with an attractive fiscal regime, Cyprus can also provide good administration, banking and legal services to the sector.

 Global Air Links

 Air connectivity is crucial for the island economy, particularly because it relies heavily on international trade, global business and tourism.
 In 2014, Cyprus adopted an Open Skies aero-political strategy, with the aim to lift any restrictions in terms of the number of designated airlines, frequencies, types of aircraft, cargo flights and charter flights.
-In addition, the government in cooperation with Hermes, the management company of its two airports, has created a number of incentive schemes to reward airlines for growth, operation on new routes or year-round operations.
+In addition, the government in cooperation with Hermes, the management company of its two international airports, has created a number of incentive schemes to reward airlines for growth, operation of new routes or year-round operations.

 An Emerging Hub

 The country’s pro-business government is committed in its quest to enhance Cyprus’ role as an international shipping centre and further develop naval freight transhipment services.
-Already one of the most important stopping points for goods travelling between East and West, and with easy access to Egypt’s Suez Canal – the fastest crossing between the Atlantic and Indian Oceans – Cyprus is well placed to act as a central distribution point for markets in Europe, the Middle East, and North Africa.
+Already one of the most important stopping points for goods travelling between East and West, and with easy access to Egypt’s Suez Canal – the fastest crossing between the Atlantic and Indian Oceans – Cyprus is well placed to act as a central distribution point and transhipment centre for markets in Europe, the Middle East, and North Africa.